d-krupke/AlgLab-WS2425-material/sheets/04_mip/README.md

         if len(self.instance.terminals) <= 1:
             # Trivial instance, no need to add constraints
             return
-        for t in self.instance.terminals:
+        logging.info("Adding constraints to enforce at least one outgoing edge for each terminal.") for t in self.instance.terminals:
             self.model.addConstr(
                 gp.quicksum(x for _, x in self._edge_vars.incident_edges(t)) >= 1
             )
+        logging.info("Added constraints for %d terminals.", len(self.instance.terminals))

     def _minimize_edges(self):
-        self.model.setObjective(sum(x for _, x in self._edge_vars), GRB.MINIMIZE)
+        logging.info("Setting objective to minimize the number of edges.") self.model.setObjective(sum(x for _, x in self._edge_vars), GRB.MINIMIZE)

     def lower_bound(self):